arahmanmdmajid/RHCSA/RHCSA_Sample_Questions.md

 40. **Review:**
     What are the key differences between `systemd` and traditional `init` systems in RHEL 9?

+41. Create a new logical volume named `data_lv` using 50PE from volume group `vg01`.
+Consider each PE size as 8 MB and mount it on `/mnt/data_lv`

 These questions are designed to help you practice key tasks and concepts that you might encounter on the RHCSA exam.
 They cover a broad range of topics to ensure you have a well-rounded understanding of system administration tasks in a RHEL 9 environment.